Date of Disappearance: Thursday, October 14, 1965

 Location of Disappearance: Lenox Square Shopping Center, Atlanta, Georgia

 Mary Shotwell Little was a 25 year old secretary with then C&S (Citizens & Southern) Bank (now NationsBank) in downtown Atlanta.
 She was a newlywed, married to Roy Little only six weeks at the time of her disappearance.
-Roy was out of town on October 14; after work Mary purchased groceries and then met a female co-worker for dinner at the S&S/Piccadilly Cafeteria at the Lenox Square Shopping Center in the tony Buckhead area of Atlanta.
-According to her co-worker later, Mary was in good spirits and seemed happy with her married life.
-At around 8:00 p.m., she bid goodnight to her co-worker with a "See you!" to return to her car, carrying a brown leather purse.
+Roy was out of town on October 14, 1965.
+After work, Mary purchased groceries at the Colonial Market and then met a female co-worker for dinner at the S&S/Piccadilly Cafeteria at the Lenox Square Shopping Center, located in the tony Buckhead area of Atlanta.
+According to statements her co-worker made later, Mary was in good spirits and seemed happy with her married life.
+Around 8:00 p.m., she bid goodnight to her friend with a "See you!", heading toward her car, carrying a brown leather purse.
 She has not been seen since.

 Her disappearance was noted the next morning when she failed to show up for work and did not call in sick.
-Her boss spoke with the co-worker she had dined with; the co-worker provided the location of Mary's car at the Lenox lot.
-Security guards sent to look for the car failed to locate it; Mary's boss, upon arriving at Lenox, found the car in the spot the co-worker gave.
-More on that later.
+Her boss spoke to the co-worker she had dined with; the co-worker provided the location of Mary's car at the Lenox lot.
+Security guards sent to look for the car failed to locate it; Mary's boss, upon arriving at Lenox later, found the car in the spot the co-worker gave.
+More on that to come.

 Being that Charlotte and Raleigh were only two to three hours apart by car, the twelve hour difference seemed odd.
 Also odd was the fact that Charlotte was Mary's hometown.

 |Lenox, as it would have appeared in 1965|